pombreda/lepl/doc-src/manual/lepl4.0.rst

 Lepl 4 - Simpler, Faster, Easier
 ================================

 I've made Lepl simpler to use.
-For example, if a parser fails to match the input, you get an exception with the location of the problem.
-If that's not what you want, it can be disabled by calling `.config.no_full_first_match()
+For example, if a parser fails then an exception shows which part of the input could not be matched --- but if that's not what you want, it can be disabled by calling `.config.no_full_first_match()
 <api/redirect.html#lepl.core.config.ConfigBuilder.no_full_first_match>`_ on
 the matcher (configuration got simpler too!).

 Another example: it's easier to add new matchers.
-Before, you needed to subclass a complex class.
+Before, you had to subclass a complex class.
 Now, you can add a decorator to a simple function.

 Even debugging is simpler.
-If you want to understand what the parser is doing, add ``with TraceVariables()`` and the progress of the match will be printed to your screen.
-The display includes the variable names that you used in the code, so it's easy to understand.
+If you want to understand what the parser is doing, add ``with TraceVariables()`` and the progress of the match will be printed to the screen.
+That includes the variable names that you used in the code, so it's easy to understand.
+And if there's a bug in a matcher, tracebacks are now clearer (you no longer get something that has been mangled by the trampolining).

+Generating ASTs is simpler too.
+There is extra support for using nested lists, with the new `List() <api/redirect.html#lepl.support.list.List>`_ class, which means that the more complex `Node() <api/redirect.html#lepl.support.node.Node>`_ classes often aren't needed (the examples in the documentation have been updated to reflect this).

-Often when software is made simpler to use, it becomes slower.
+Often when software is made simpler, it becomes slower.
 The reverse is true for Lepl - the new, simpler, approach supports new optimisations and makes fixing bugs easier.
 In my tests, parsers using the default configuration are up to 10 times faster.

 Below I'll explain all these new features in much more detail, but if you want to get started with Lepl now, installation instructions are on the (new,